 HOW DO I CAST A WRITE-IN VOTE?

 If you ask, an inspector will show you on the sample ballot displayed in your polling place, how to cast a write-in vote.

 HOW IS MY VOTE KEPT SECRET?

 Your vote is protected through a system of mechanical and administrative safeguards.
-For example, the back of the voting machine can only be opened at the beginning of the election, before any votes are cast, and at the close of voting.
-When the machine is opened, only totals show and election officials cannot tell who voted for which candidate.
 The number assigned to each voter by the inspectors in no way reveals for whom you voted.
 This makes it possible to keep an exact record of the number of votes cast on the machine and to pinpoint any problems that may occur on the machine.